Admission for the January 2025 academic session is ongoing Apply Now!

 The result must include a minimum of five credits in the following subjects in not more than two sittings:

 Please note that submission of Joint Admissions and Matriculation Board (JAMB) results is NOT MANDATORY at this stage.
-However, upon admission to the university, the provided results will be thoroughly verified for authenticity and compliance with the stated criteria, including JAMB Regularisation.
+However, upon admission to the university, the provided results will be thoroughly verified for authenticity and compliance with the stated criteria, including JAMB Registration.

 Direct Entry Admission Requirements for BSc. in Accounting